Zionist Organization of America (ZOA) President Morton A. Klein and ZOA Chairman Mark Levenson, Esq. released the following statement:

 - The Plan acknowledges that the territory that Israel is being asked to transfer is “territory to which Israel has asserted valid legal and historical claims, and which are part of the ancestral homeland of the Jewish people.” (p.
 8)

-- The Plan acknowledges that, under UN Security Council Resolution 242, Israel is not legally bound to provide the Palestinians with 100% of pre-1967 territory, and that Israel has already withdrawn from 88% of the territory Israel captured in 1967. (pp. 8 & 11-12)
+- The Plan acknowledges that, under UN Security Council Resolution 242, Israel is not legally bound to provide the Palestinians with 100% of post-1967 territory, and that Israel has already withdrawn from 88% of the territory Israel captured in 1967. (pp. 8 & 11-12)

 - The Plan states that Israel will not have to uproot any settlements [Jewish communities in Judea-Samaria where 450,000 Jews live]. (p.
 12) (Note: We can never repeat the disaster that resulted when 10,000 Jews were uprooted from their homes and communities in Gaza and Northern Samaria.
 Thriving Jewish farms and communities became Hamas rocket launching pads, and many uprooted Jews were left homeless and jobless for years.)